AdamAdamO/elm-time-travel/README.md

 * Browser.document become TimeTravel.document
 * Browser.application become TimeTravel.application

-Also, because Debug.toString is no longer permitted in package, you need to pass a configuration object to TimeTravel.
+Also, because Debug.toString is no longer permitted in package, you need to pass it through a configuration object to TimeTravel.

 Currently, this configuration object contains only 2 function, but may have other parameter in future.
 See below for a sample of the configuration object.

 ```elm